marcelo-m7/MS-Portfolio/AI_RULES.md

 *   **Notifications:** Use `sonner` for all user feedback notifications (success messages, error alerts, loading indicators).
 *   **Markdown Rendering:** When displaying markdown content, use `react-markdown`.
 *   **Backend Interactions:** All interactions with the backend (database, authentication, serverless functions) should go through the `supabase` client as configured in `src/lib/supabaseClient.ts`.
-*   **Internationalization:** The Google Translate widget is already integrated.
-Use the `setLanguage` and `useCurrentLanguage` helpers from `src/lib/googleTranslate.ts` and `src/hooks/useCurrentLanguage.ts` respectively to manage language changes.
-Do not attempt to re-implement translation logic.
+*   **Internationalization:** The application currently ships with Portuguese copy and a lightweight language helper in `src/lib/language.ts`.
+Use the `useCurrentLanguage` hook for locale-aware behaviour and extend `SUPPORTED_LANGUAGES` alongside the content datasets when introducing new translations.
+Avoid re-adding external translation widgets.